ashleymulford/Genome-Network-Analysis/README.md

 #### scroll down to "In [8]".
 This is the code to run.
 To replace the bacterial data provided with the bacterial data desired (in .csv format), replace "bacteria_virus_data" with the title of the desired bacterial data file.
 #### now scroll to the top and run each part of the code.
 An edge list should be procuded at the bottom.
 #### to save this as a file, go into the folder on your computer and open the cooccurance.tsv file and "save as".
+#### you now have an edge list as a .tsv file!
+This file can be used with Cytoscape to produce a network